 Both local and national organizations indeed offer minority business loans and financing resources to help Latinos navigate the loan process and get connected to prospective small business lenders.
 If you are a Latino business owner seeking assistance in obtaining credit and financing, check into the following resources that can help you pursue the various business loans for Latinos.

-While the Small Business Administration itself does not offer special business loans for Latinos or any other minority group, the SBA does offer dedicated minority programming and resources, such as the 8(a) Business Development program.
+While the Small Business Administration itself does not offer special SBA loans for Latinos or any other minority group, the SBA does offer dedicated minority programming and resources, such as the 8(a) Business Development program.

 The many SBA programs are great ways to access the resources you need to grow their enterprises.